-This is a very lightweight WordPress plugin which does the job without any bells and whistles.
-It has very low memory requirement, so it works great even in shared hosting.
-It can take entire site backup or if you want you can exclude some file from the backup.
+This is a very lightweight WordPress plugin that does the job without any bells and whistles.
+It has a very low memory requirement, so it works great even in shared hosting.
+It can take an entire site backup or if you want you can exclude some file from the backup.

 You can schedule backup so that it can backup automatically.
-Unfortunately, the free version does not allow to a backup file in cloud services like Google Drive, Dropbox etc. It supports both Linux and Windows server and offered in multiple languages.
+Unfortunately, the free version does not allow a backup file in cloud services like Google Drive, Dropbox, etc. It supports both Linux and Windows servers and offered in multiple languages.

 Both manual method and automated methods of backing up WordPress is a great tool to back up WordPress.
 The 5 backup plugin mentioned above is widely used and most popular among the blogger.
 Almost all five plugins offer the same kind of feature set but if you can in details to find out any special feature that you are looking for.

 That’s all I have in this article.
 Hopefully, you got some useful information in this article.
 If you have any questions, then do write in the comment section and I will be happy to answer you.